-Reflect on how to well you handled a difficult situation Effectiveness of the coping strategies you used Is there anything you could have done differently next time to respond optimally This reflection may save you future stress and help self- regulat
+Reflect on how to well you handled a difficult situation.
+Effectiveness of the coping strategies you used.
+Is there anything you could have done differently next time to respond optimally.

-This reflection may save you future stress and help self- regulate
+This reflection may save you future stress and help self- regulate.